Home > Index > N-O

 Ostrakon

 (Following describes the basic game.)
 Party game of that type, like True Colors, which is designed to let players open up and reveal something of themselves.
 On a turn one player is given a general topic like Science or Paris or Delay, from which he must formulate an either-or question.
 Then each player simultaneously reveals his vote in response, including the querent, whose vote constitutes his guess of what the majority will answer.
 If correct, he receives points equal to the number of minority votes cast.
 This rule neatly captures the goal of the game, asking a question on which the audience is evenly divided, which reminds of another successful party game, Barbarossa, in which players must sculpt mysterious figures which must be neither too hard nor too difficult to guess.
 Presentation is attractive and fits into an admirably small package.
 This would be easy to carry in a pocket and break out after, say, a dinner party.
 Even the scoring track is made up of cards and there is a rather clever system for choosing questions.
 Thematically it rides on the ancient Greek practice of deciding popular questions by writing one's decision on a pottery fragment, by which unpopular figures were ostractized.
-Overall this is an outstanding example of its type, even if it lacks the elements to get strategy fans to cross over. [daVinci Games] [amazon.com]
+Overall this is an outstanding example of its type, even if it lacks the elements to get strategy fans to cross over.
+[Party Games] [amazon.com]

 Strategy: Low; Theme: Medium; Tactics: Low; Evaluation: Medium; Personal Rating: 7